Lazr1026/regionchange/docs/home.md

    - If you get an error about the gamepad region, ignore it.
 This is to be expected.
 1. Complete initial setup.
    - You will see duplicate titles.
 This is normal as the titles from the original region are still installed.

+### Removing the Gamepad Update Nag
+1. Get back into recovery_menu and start wupserver again.
+1. Insert `w.dl("/vol/system/proc/prefs/DRCCfg.xml")` intoo the CLI.
+1. Open `DRCCfg.xml` in text editor.
+	- Change `versionCheckFlag` to 0.
+	- Save the file.
+1. Insert `w.up("DRCCfg.xml", "/vol/system/proc/prefs/DRCCfg.xml")` into the CLI.
+1. Exit wupclient (`exit()`).
+1. Press a button on the wiiu to shut down wupserver and go to `Shutdown`.
+1. The console should no longer try to update the gamepad.

 ### WTF?
 WHY DO I HAVE TO FORMAT?
 You have to format the system or else you will not boot after changing the `product_area` value.
 I dont know why especially since I have changed it in the past and I was still able to boot fine.